derin98/GPS-Tracker/README.md

 # GPS Tracker

-GPS Tracker is a web application designed to track the location of devices in real-time.
+GPS Tracker is a Nodejs backend application designed to track the location of devices in real-time.
 It provides RESTful APIs for creating and managing devices and their locations.
 With GPS Tracker, you can easily monitor the movements of your devices and retrieve location data efficiently.

 ## Table of Contents